2013 GMC Yukon Hybrid Interior

 - "The Yukon's dashboard has the same shape as its GM siblings.
 The domed instrument panel, carlike dashboard and flush-mounted buttons make for a handsome design." -- Cars.com

-The GMC Yukon Hybrid has seating for eight in leather-appointed first- and second-row seats.
+The GMC Yukon Hybrid has seating for eight.
+It comes standard with leather-appointed first- and second-row seats.
 Heated and power-adjustable front seats are also standard.
 Reviewers think the first- and second-row seats are comfortable and spacious.
 One test driver says headroom may be an issue for taller passengers in the second row.
-One auto critic says that the headrests don’t block rearward visibility, but the Yukon Hybrid’s tall frame can partially obstruct the driver’s view.
+Another auto critic says that the headrests don’t block rearward visibility, but the Yukon Hybrid’s tall frame can partially obstruct the driver’s view.
 This critic notes that the backup camera should help.
-Another reviewer says that the third-row seats have limited legroom and that the seat is mounted too low.
+Yet another reviewer says that the third-row seats have limited legroom and that the seat is mounted too low.

 - "Visibility is unobstructed by headrests or roof pillars.
 The body's tall flanks block the driver's view of small nearby objects, making the optional rearview camera worth considering." -- Consumer Guide (2012)